 As Luther begins his discussion of The Lord's Prayer in the Large Catechism, he states that it is essential to encourage people to pray.
 That is what Christ did, by example and by teaching his disciples how to pray.
-That is also what the apostles did, speaking many times of prayer.
+That is also what the apostles did, speaking many times of prayer in the Scriptures.
 It is our duty to pray because of God's commandment, the one we call the Second Commandment.
 "You shall not misuse the name of the Lord your God."
 What does this mean?
 We should fear and love God that we do not use his name to curse, swear, lie, or deceive, or use witchcraft, but call upon God's name in every trouble, pray, praise, and give thanks.
 Praying is what God demands when he says we are to call upon his name in every trouble.
 In our prayers we also praise him and give thanks.
-It is our duty and obligation to pray if we would be Christians.
+It is our duty and obligation to pray if we want to be Christians.

 Luke records the occasion for our sermon text, which is one of two places in Scripture where the Lord's Prayer is recorded.
 "One day Jesus was praying in a certain place.
-When he finished, one of his disciples said to him, "Lord, teach us to pray, just as John taught his disciples."
-John the Baptist, whom several of his disciples had followed before John pointed them to Jesus and said "look, the lamb of God" and they began following Jesus, obviously taught his disciples to pray.
+When he finished, one of his disciples said to him, 'Lord, teach us to pray, just as John taught his disciples.'"
+Luke 11:1 (NIV) John the Baptist, whom several of his disciples had followed before John pointed them to Jesus and said "Look, the lamb of God" John 1:29 (NIV) and they began following Jesus, obviously taught his disciples to pray.
 As we learned from our Gospel lesson today, prayer was a part of Jewish public life, sometimes too public.
 Jesus pointed out that we don't have to make a great show of praying in public like the Pharisees did.
 He said that they have their reward from men, but not from God when their prayers were said so publicly.
-People could then think what religious people they are!
-Even when we, as Christian families, say mealtime prayers in a public restaurant, we can say them together, quietly, much more quietly than we do at home and not make a great show of it.
+When such people prayed publicly, people could then think about what religious people they are!
+Even when we, as Christian families, say mealtime prayers in a public place, we can say them together, but need not make a great show of it.
 But we need not ignore our prayers in public.
 And the matter of public unionistic prayers at public gatherings of people of many different religions are something God forbids when he tells us to "Keep away from... those who cause divisions and put obstacles in your way that are contrary to the teaching you have learned."
 Romans 16: 17.
-You have been taught that we are to pray with those with whom we are in doctrinal agreement, as we read in 1 Corinthians 1:10: "... that all of you agree with one another so that there may be no divisions among you and that you may be perfectly united in mind and thought."
-But unionistic prayers is not our primary subject today.
+You have been taught that we are to pray with those with whom we are in doctrinal agreement, as we read in 1 Corinthians "... that all of you agree with one another so that there may be no divisions among you and that you may be perfectly united in mind and thought."
+(1:10) But unionistic prayers is not our primary subject today.
 We are looking at the Address of the Lord's Prayer.